Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

 Three Islands in Lake

-Imperial gardens would construct a real lake has three big islands, while private gardens would build a pond with three rockeries, to imitate the mythical wonder.
+Imperial gardens would construct a natural lake with three big islands, while private gardens would build a pond with three rockeries to imitate the mythical wonder.

 Artificial as Nature

-To pursue the harmony of man and nature, one of the most important features of a classical garden in China is to fit artificial designs into the surroundings, as if they are made by the nature.
+To pursue the harmony of man and nature, one of the most important features of a classical garden in China is to fit artificial designs into the surroundings, as if nature makes them.

 One Step One Scenery

-The best way to appreciate classical gardens is from mobile viewing positions, especially in southern private gardens which placed elements brilliantly in limited space.
+The best way to appreciate classical gardens is from mobile viewing positions, especially in southern private gardens, which place elements brilliantly in limited space.

 Beauty in Four Seasons

-Another important design rule of classical gardens in China is to take views of four distinct seasons into consideration, to make sure it is beautiful all year round.
+Another important design rule of classical gardens in China is considering views of four distinct seasons to ensure they are beautiful all year round.

 Rain, snow, wind, sunshine, water, flowers, fallen leaves, everything would be smartly designed to form a series of picturesque views.